Last updated:

 Porphyria Cutanea Tarda (PCT)

-This hepatic porphyria is the most common of all porphyrias, and also the most readily treated.
-It is primarily an acquired, iron related disease in which there is inhibition of uroporphyrinogen decarboxylase (UROD), the fifth enzyme in the heme synthetic pathway, in the liver.
-A minority or patients have a predisposing UROD gene mutation and are classified as having familial PCT.
+This hepatic porphyria is the most common of all porphyrias and is also the most readily treated.
+It is primarily an acquired, iron related disease in which there is inhibition of uroporphyrinogen decarboxylase (UROD), the fifth enzyme in the heme synthetic pathway in the liver.
+A minority or patients have a predisposing UROD gene variant inherited from one parent and are classified as having familial PCT.
 Symptoms usually occur after age 40.
 Sun-exposed areas of the skin (most commonly the backs of the hands) can become friable and prone to blistering, scarring and excess hair growth.
 Other predisposing factors include chronic hepatitis C, HIV infection, alcohol, smoking, estrogens and excess iron.
-Some of these factors and PCT itself can lead to chronic liver disease and liver cancer.
-PCT responds well to treatment with phlebotomies (to reduce iron) or a low dose regimen of hydroxychloroquine.
-Treatment of hepatitis C, if present, is also highly effective.
+Some of these factors and marked accumulation of porphyrins in the liver due to PCT itself can lead to chronic liver damage and liver cancer.
+In patients with chronic hepatitis C and PCT, the preferred treatment is an antiviral regimen, which are highly effective and can cure both conditions.
+Otherwise, PCT responds well to treatment with phlebotomies (to reduce iron) or a low dose regimen of hydroxychloroquine.

 Erythropoietic Protoporphyria (EPP) and X-Linked Protoporphyria (XLP)